SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 called without `class_name=>...`.
-You might also see method calls with [`CALL METHOD`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcall_method_static.htm) statements which are not used here (however, these statements are the only option in the context of dynamic programming.
+You might also see method calls with [`CALL METHOD`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcall_method_static.htm) statements which are not used here (however, these statements are the only option in the context of dynamic programming).
 When methods are called, the parameters must be specified within the parentheses.